mjpritchard/test-decap-help/content/docs/short-term-project-storage/secondary-copy-using-elastic-tape.md

 The commands are available on host `et.jasmin.ac.uk`.
-As a GWS manager you should have been granted login access to this machine using your JASMIN account, however if accessing the host from outside the RAL network you will need to use the login gateways `login1.jasmin.ac.uk`, `login2.jasmin.ac.uk`, `login3.jasmin.ac.uk` or `login4.jasmin.ac.uk`.
+As a GWS manager you should have been granted login access to this machine using your JASMIN account, however if accessing the host from outside the RAL network you will need to use one of the login gateways `login*.jasmin.ac.uk`.
 Use the -A option or equivalent for agent forwarding in ssh.
 STFC users may use the STFC VPN to connect to `et.jasmin.ac.uk` as if it were a local connection.